PowerGridModel/.github/SECURITY.md

 ### power-grid-model-ds

-TBD
+[`power-grid-model-ds`](https://github.com/PowerGridModel/power-grid-model-ds) is a data science library that processes datasets and configuration that may be user-provided.
+Treat all external inputs as untrusted, validate formats/schemas where possible, and avoid unsafe deserialization (e.g. `pickle`) for untrusted files.
+If the visualizer is installed and used, note that it runs a local web server and opens a TCP port.

 ### power-grid-model-io

-This project contains user configuration in the form of custom mappings and filters via a YAML file.
+[`power-grid-model-io`](https://github.com/PowerGridModel/power-grid-model-io) is a data conversion library and user configuration in the form of custom mappings and filters via a YAML file.
 To prevent code injection during loading, `yaml.safe_load` is used.
 In addition, only execution of specific white-listed functions and modules is allowed.
 Please refer to the relevant